 When Hitler seized power in 1933, all political opposition was outlawed.
-Heartfield narrowly escaped an SS attempt in in Berlin on April 14, 1933.
-He fled to Czechoslovakia where he continued to produced his collages “as a weapon” against fascism and The Nazi Party.
+Heartfield narrowly escaped an SS assassination attempt in Berlin on April 14, 1933.
+He fled to Czechoslovakia where he continued to produce his collages “as a weapon” against fascism and The Nazi Party.

 As the Nazi war machine moved towards Czechoslovakia, John Heartfield’s works of political art made him number-five on the Gestapo’s most wanted list.

 Like so many artists and writers in the early part of the twentieth century, an idealistic young John Heartfield believed the ideals of communism would bring about a fair and peaceful world.
 He joined the German Communist Party (KPD) in 1919.
 The KPD was the only serious political threat to the rise of Adolf Hitler and The Nazi Party.
 Germany was suffering because of conditions created by World War One’s Treaty Of Versailles.
 Both the KPD and The Nazis promised a better life for ordinary Germans.